NiklasGollenstede/nixos-installer/modules/setup/temproot.nix.md

         bind.base = lib.mkOption { description = "Filesystem to automatically create as the ».source« for the bind mounts."; type = lib.types.enum [ null "f2fs" "f2fs-encrypted" "ext4" "ext4-encrypted" ]; default = null; };
     }) ({
         mounts = lib.mkOption {
-            description = "Locations (for »temp« in addition to »/«) where a ${desc} filesystem should be mounted.
+            description = "Locations ${if type == "temp" then "(in addition to »/«)" else ""} where a ${desc} filesystem should be mounted.
 Some are declared by default but may be removed by setting them to »null«.";
             type = lib.types.attrsOf (lib.types.nullOr (lib.types.submodule ({ name, ... }: { options = {
                 target = lib.mkOption { description = "Attribute name as the mount target path."; type = lib.types.strMatching ''^/.*[^/]$''; default = name; readOnly = true; };
                 source = lib.mkOption { description = "Relative source path of the mount.
 (Irrelevant for »tmpfs«.)"; type = lib.types.str; default = builtins.substring 1 (builtins.stringLength name - 1) name; };